CrackedPolishedBlackstoneBricksMC/voldeloom/doc/volde.md

 | < 7 | `modCompile`, `coremodCompile` | `modRuntime`, `coremodRuntime` |
 | >= 7 | `modImplementation`, `coremodImplementation` | `modRuntimeOnly`, `coremodRuntimeOnly` |

 Voldeloom will print a warning to the console when you try to use a configuration for a version it doesn't exist for, like `modCompile` on Gradle 7.
 This helps track down annoying bugs when updating the Gradle version of an old project.
-Additionally, it will warn when accessing the nonexistent configuration `coremodCompileOnly`, as it is not necessary (`compileOnly` is fine).
+Additionally, it will warn when accessing the nonexistent configuration `coremodCompileOnly`, as it is not necessary (`modCompileOnly` is fine).

 Setting `warnOnProbablyWrongConfigurationNames` to `false` will remove the warning messages, if you have a legitimate reason to use these configuration names.